 All Thanks to Our Staff

 We are extremely proud of our staff.
-Each artistic staff member is an accomplished musician in his or her own right, and has many years working with children in educational and musical endeavours.
+Each artistic staff member is an accomplished musician in their own right, and has many years working with children in educational and musical endeavours.

-Elizabeth Garrett fell in love with choral music at an early age, singing in her grade school choir.
+Elizabeth Garrett was in love with choral music after her first junior high rehearsal.
 High school brought her to Cawthra Park School for the Arts in Mississauga, Ontario, where she continued singing in vocal ensembles while taking courses in Theatre, Dance, Musical Theatre, and Photography.

 Elizabeth received an academic scholarship to attend the Fine Arts Studies degree program at York University, where her major focused on the interplay between arts disciplines and culture, politics and history.
 During her studies she was accepted into the Classical Voice Performance courses and sang with the York U. Chamber choir.
-She also started and was first president of the York U. Fine Arts Studies Student Association.
+She was also president of the York U. Fine Arts Studies Student Association.

 Since moving to Calgary, she has sung with a number of groups including Spiritus and Fresh Blend Acapella.

 Previous arts work experience includes Marketing Coordinator positions at Calgary Opera and the CPO.
-After taking time away to raise children, Elizabeth is thrilled to be back in arts administration and working with Calgary Boys’ Choir.
+After time away from arts management, Elizabeth is thrilled to be back and working with Calgary Boys’ Choir.